api-platform/docs/distribution/debugging.md

 The default Docker stack is shipped without a Xdebug stage.
-It's easy though to add [Xdebug](https://xdebug.org/) to your project, for development purposes such as debugging tests or API requests remotely.
+It's easy though to add [Xdebug](https://xdebug.org/) to your project, for development purposes such as debugging tests or remote API requests.

 ## Add a Development Stage to the Dockerfile